sethbilliau/mental-health-tech/README.md

 # More Than Just Code.
-Mental Health in Tech Industry
+Mental Health in the Tech Industry

 ### Seth Billiau, Sarah Hong, Austin Hwang